Social anxiety: Attention bias

-Individuals who tend to experience more social anxiety turn their attention away from threatening social information and toward themselves, prohibiting them from challenging negative expectations about others and maintaining high levels of social anxiety.
-A socially anxious individual perceives rejection from a conversational partner, turns his or her attention away, and never learns that the individual is actually welcoming.
-Individuals who are high in social anxiety tend to show increased initial attention toward negative social cues such as threatening faces followed by attention away from these social cues, indicating a pattern of hypervigilance followed by avoidance.
+Individuals who tend to experience more social anxiety turn their attention away from threatening social information and toward themselves, prohibiting themselves from challenging negative expectations about others and maintaining high levels of social anxiety.
+For example, a socially anxious individual may perceive rejection from a conversational partner, turn their attention away, and never learn that the individual is actually welcoming.
+Individuals who are high in social anxiety tend to show increased initial attention toward negative social cues, such as threatening faces, followed by attention away from these social cues, indicating a pattern of hypervigilance followed by avoidance.
 Attention in social anxiety has been measured using the dot-probe paradigm, which presents two faces next to one another.
 One face has an emotional expression and the other has a neutral expression, and when the faces disappear, a probe appears in the location of one of the faces.
 This creates a congruent condition in which the probe appears in the same location as the emotional face and an incongruent condition.
 Participants respond to the probe by pressing a button and differences in reaction times reveal attentional biases.
-This task has revealed mixed results, with some studies finding no differences between socially anxious individuals and controls, some studies finding avoidance of all faces, and others finding vigilance toward threat faces.
-There is some evidence that vigilance toward threat faces can be detected during short but not longer exposures to faces, indicating a possible initial hypervigilance followed by avoidance.
-The Face-in-the-crowd task shows that individuals with social anxiety are faster at detecting an angry face in a predominantly neutral or positive crowd or slower at detecting happy faces than a nonanxious person.
-Results overall using this task are mixed and this task may not be able to detect hypervigilance toward angry faces in social anxiety.
+This task has produced mixed results, with some studies finding no differences between socially-anxious individuals and controls, some studies finding avoidance of all faces by socially-anxious individuals, and other studies finding vigilance by socially-anxious individuals only toward threat faces.
+The Face-in-the-crowd task shows that individuals with social anxiety are faster at detecting an angry face in a predominantly neutral or positive crowd or slower at detecting happy faces than a non-anxious person.

-Focus on the self has been associated with increased social anxiety and negative affect, however, there are two types of self-focus: In public self-focus, one shows concern for the impact of one's own actions on others and their impressions.
+Focus on the self has been associated with increased social anxiety and negative affect.
+However, there are two types of self-focus: public and private.
+In public self-focus, one shows concern for the impact of one's own actions on others and their impressions.
 This type of self-focus predicts greater social anxiety.
 Other more private forms of self-consciousness (e.g., egocentric goals) are associated with other types of negative affect.

 Basic science research suggests that cognitive biases can be modified.
 Attention bias modification training has been shown to temporarily impact social anxiety.